The Killers: 2011–2016: Return, Battle Born and Direct Hits

-2013–2016: Direct Hits

 On September 11, 2013, the band tweeted a picture, which contained six lines of Morse code.
 The code was translated to "The Killers Shot at the Night".
 On September 16, 2013, exactly ten years to the day of their first show in London, the Killers released "Shot at the Night" which was produced by Anthony Gonzalez.
-It was also revealed that they would be releasing their first greatest hits compilation, Direct Hits released on November 11, 2013.
-The album featured songs from all four studio albums, the new single "Shot at the Night" and another new song "Just Another Girl".
+It was also revealed that they would be releasing their first greatest hits compilation, Direct Hits on November 11, 2013.
+The album featured songs from all four studio albums, the new single "Shot at the Night" and another new song titled "Just Another Girl".
 The release of Direct Hits was followed by a short promotional tour, the band also played a number of festivals in 2014.

-The band headlined the opening night of the new T-Mobile Arena on the Las Vegas strip on April 6, 2016, the band were joined during their set by a number of guests including "Mr. Las Vegas" Wayne Newton and the Blue Man Group.
-On May 24, 2016, the band announced that Mark Stoermer was taking a break from touring "to pursue other educational goals and releasing a solo album".
-The statement emphasized that Stoermer was still involved in working on the band's fifth album and will still occasionally perform live with them in the future.
-In Stoermer's absence touring keyboardist/guitarist Jake Blanton moved to bass guitar.
+The band headlined the opening night of the new T-Mobile Arena on the Las Vegas Strip on April 6, 2016, joined during their set by a number of guests including "Mr. Las Vegas" Wayne Newton and the Blue Man Group.
+On May 24, 2016, the band announced that Stoermer was taking a break from touring, In Stoermer's absence, touring musician Jake Blanton moved to bass guitar.
 On September 30 and October 1, 2016, the band (including Stoermer) celebrated the tenth anniversary of their second album, Sam's Town, by playing two nights at the Sam's Town Hotel and Gambling Hall, which the album was named after.
 For these shows, they played the album in full from start to finish.
 The band contributed a track titled "Mixed Signals" to Robbie Williams' eleventh studio album, The Heavy Entertainment Show, released in November 2016.